Creating Written Texts

 Effective writing is a process and, as appropriate to their age, stage and needs, practitioners will break this down into manageable chunks.
 In this way, learners engage more confidently when creating extended text and view writing as an enjoyable and worthwhile endeavour.

-As the quality of preparation for, and support throughout, extended writing activity is crucial for success, practitioners will carefully consider the stages of the writing process (planning, drafting, revising, editing, and publishing) to ensure that experiences and opportunities for learning are appropriately matched to the needs of learners.
+As the quality of preparation for, and support throughout, extended writing activity is crucial for success, practitioners will carefully consider the stages of the writing process to ensure that experiences and opportunities for learning are appropriately matched to the needs of learners.
 While a range of approaches and strategies will be used, developing greater confidence and skill in creating written texts will be achieved most effectively through:

-• Opportunities for learners to develop their knowledge and understanding of the text type.
-Practitioners will determine the most appropriate ways to explore this e.g. textual analysis of a model text, independent or guided reading, home learning activities.
+- Opportunities for learners to develop their knowledge and understanding of the text type.
+Practitioners will determine the most appropriate ways to support this e.g. textual analysis of a model text, independent or guided reading, home learning activities.

-• Opportunities for learners to plan (if necessary) in different ways e.g. models, flow charts, post-its, diagrams, drawings.
+- Opportunities for learners to plan (as appropriate) in different ways e.g. models, flow charts, post-its, diagrams, drawings.
 Practitioners will identify those that may be more suited to the text type or particular learners’ needs, where appropriate.

-• Opportunities for learners to gather ideas and organise information prior to writing.
+- Opportunities for learners to gather ideas and organise information to support their writing.
 Practitioners will encourage and support learners to ‘magpie’ particularly powerful or useful ideas, phrases, or words which they could later include in their own text in a variety of ways e.g. gallery walks, writer’s journals, sentence stems.

-• Opportunities for learners to see the writing process in action.
-Through modelled, shared or guided writing approaches, practitioners will facilitate learning as text is jointly created.
+- Opportunities for learners to see the writing process in action.
+Through modelled, shared or guided writing approaches, practitioners will facilitate learning as text is jointly created and learners become more confident and independent in their application of new skills.

 Tools for Writing